spatie/laravel-webhook-client/README.md

             /*
              * The class name of the job that will process the webhook request.
              *
-             * This should be set to a class that extends \Spatie\WebhookClient\ProcessWebhookJob.
+             * This should be set to a class that extends \Spatie\WebhookClient\Jobs\ProcessWebhookJob.
              */
             'process_webhook_job' => '',
         ],